-1, Tuesday Classes begin
+2, Wednesday 2 - 3, Wed. - Thursday 3, Thursday 4, Friday 8, Tuesday Classes begin Late Registration, drop/add in person, 8 a.m. - 4 p.m.
+Final day to add courses, change sections/Last day for admission to the college for the session Deadline for 100% tuition and applicable fee adjustment Official Fifth (Census) Class Day Last day to drop without a "W" on student transcripts - by 4 p.m. in person Deadline for 50% tuition and applicable fee adjustments are given.
+Students are responsible for full tuition and fee rates after this day, regardless of withdrawal or attendance

-1 - 2, Tuesday - Wednesday Late Registration, drop/add in person, 8 a.m. - 4 p.m.
+July

-2, Wednesday Final day to add courses, change sections/Last day for
+5, Monday Observance of Independence Day, No classes

-admission to the college for the session
+9, Friday 4:00 p.m., Final day for dropping courses with a "W" or withdrawing from the college

-3, Thursday Deadline for 100% tuition and applicable fee adjustment
+15, Thursday Last day for reinstatement

-7, Monday Official Fifth (Census) Class Day
+22, Thursday Last day of class

-Last day to drop without a "W" on student transcripts
+23, Friday Final exams begin

-- by 4 p.m. in person
+28, Wednesday Final exams end

-Deadline for 50% tuition and applicable fee
+29, Thursday 4:00 p.m., Final grades and gradebooks due to Director of

-Deadline for 50% fultion and applicable fee adjustment - after this date, no adjustments are given.
-Student are responsible for full tuition and fee rates after this day, regardless of withdrawal or attendance
+College Academics